 On the flip side it should not be used as a weapon or punishment against your partner.
 Additionally, you must exercise understanding if/when going through ruts like a new baby, hectic schedules, etc (and that’s indeed possible).
 Sex whether it’s wake up, make up, drunken, a quickie somewhere, or just a long passionate love-making session is always healthy for a relationship.

-8. Slow down the dependance on Social Media
+8. Slow down the dependence on Social Media

 This shouldn’t control your relationship.
 If you have a Facebook account why shouldn’t your spouse should be your friend?
 You should not have anything to hide.
 And when there’s quality time to be spent between the two of you, leave the social networking alone.
 Think about it: Before social media, all we had was each other,…Right?
 Be cognizant that social media can be an extreme detriment to relationships.